Devils Island Light (Nova Scotia): Cultural significance

 stories and songs of the sea.
 In 1928 Helen Creighton first heard folk stories with the motif of a sunken crew taking over a ship from the singing of Gordon Young on Devils Island : "A dozen dripping sailors...faces pale and wan moved before us till...the lighthouse shone its light" (Creighton, Bluenose Ghosts, 117).

-Families in nearby Eastern Passage have a deep attachment which is especially felt by the many descendants of the families who were once residents of Devils Island and who now live in Eastern Passage and share a living connection to the history of this island as well as a vivid view plane of this iconic structure against sky and sea.
-Many Eastern Passage residents and descendants of Devils Island long to see a lighted tower on the island again.
+Families in nearby Eastern Passage have a attachment which is felt by the many descendants of the families who were once residents of Devils Island and who now live in Eastern Passage and share a living connection to the history of this island as well as a view plane of this structure against sky and sea.